-The STP ports on the Switch have built-in "Auto-negotiation".
+The STP ports on the Switch have a built-in "Auto-negotiation".
 This technology automatically sets the best possible bandwidth when a connection is established with another network device (usually at Power On or Reset).
-This is done by detect the modes and speeds at the second of both device is connected and capable of, both 10Base-T and 100Base-TX devices can connect with the port in either Half- or Full-Duplex mode.
+This is done by detecting the modes and speeds when both devices are connected.
+Both 10BASE-T and 100BASE-TX devices can connect with the port in either half- or full-duplex mode.

-If attached device is: 100Base-TX port will set to: 10Mbps, no auto-negotiation 10Mbps.
-10Mbps, with auto-negotiation 10/20Mbps (10Base-T/Full-Duplex) 100Mbps, no auto-negotiation 100Mbps 100Mbps, with auto-negotiation 100/200Mbps (100Base-TX/Full-Duplex)
+If attached device is: 100BASE-TX port will set to: 10Mbps, without auto-negotiation 10Mbps.
+10Mbps, with auto-negotiation 10/20Mbps (10BASE-T/full-duplex) 100Mbps, without auto-negotiation 100Mbps 100Mbps, with auto-negotiation 100/200Mbps (100BASE-TX/full-duplex)